gardnerdev/data_mining/README.md

 #### Support
 The support says how common is a given rule in an analysed DB.

+supp(X) = Number of transactions in which X appears/Total number of transactions

 * Absolute support
   a number of transactions in DB in which a given rule is contained
   ```